-There is now an Innovations Pathway for Business and Finance.
+There is an Innovations Pathway for Business and Finance and students are encouraged to apply to this pathway as incoming grades 8 or 9.

 Would you like to earn college credit for your high school courses?
 Most courses in the Business Department are optional Dual Enrollment and for a small fee those courses will earn 3 credits which can be transferred into some colleges.
 Just look for the MCC symbol next to the course name.